 Today’s recipe is one that I make all the time when I am craving beans.
 Sure, I can add ”a few beans” to my salad, but this recipe is one I make when I crave a full-blown filling meal with beans.
 If you are a bean lover you’ll love this red bean carrot salad with dill.

 Red beans or kidney beans are something that takes me a little bit back to my childhood.
-I remember my mum would make an entire meal with just beans, tomato puree and a few veggies.
+I remember my mom would make an entire meal with just beans, tomato puree and a few veggies.
 I told her I never enjoyed a meal with ‘’just beans’’, but look at me now.
 I guess I was just a rebellious teenager that wiggled my nose in disgust at the thought of eating just beans.
 How simplistic!

 I guess beans have a bad reputation.
 They are cheap and make you fart, right?
 Maybe that’s why in most restaurants beans are not the main ingredient on your plate?
 But beans are amazing.
 They are the ultimate example that eating healthy is simple, cheap, delicious and versatile.

 My fave thing to add to any bean salad is carrots.
 I love carrots!
 They’re rich in vitamin A and it gives a crunchy sweet taste to this salad.
-Oh, and they are great for your hormones.

 Dry or canned beans I hear you think?